 The FIND function uses the following arguments:

-- Find_text (required argument) – It is the character or sub-string we wish to find.
+- Find_text (required argument) – This is the character or sub-string we wish to find.

-- Within_text (required argument) – It is the text string that we need to search.
+- Within_text (required argument) – The text string that we need to search.

-- Start_num (optional argument) – It specifies the position in the within_text string, from which the search should begin.
+- Start_num (optional argument) – Specifies the position in the within_text string, from which the search should begin.
 If we omit the argument, it will take on the default value of 1, that is, it will begin the search at the start of the within_text string.